How Much Does a Bathroom Renovation Cost in the UK?

 If you’ve opted for a freestanding, roll top bath then you’ll need standing taps.

-Toilet Cost
+Toilet cost

-Your toilet can come in at £50 for a basic floor-mounted model, between £200 to £400 for mid-range wall-mounted toilets, and £500 upwards for a quality, contemporary loo seat.
+Your new toilet can come in at £50 for a basic floor-mounted model, between £200 to £400 for mid-range wall-mounted toilets, and £500 upwards for a quality, contemporary loo seat.
 Most contemporary toilet seats are wall mounted where the pipework and cistern in concealed.

-Materials Costs
+Materials costs

 Tiles